WHAT CAN WE DO FOR YOU

 - BPOM in Indonesia for Foreign Companies

 - Trademark & Copyright Registration on MYIPO in Malaysia

 - HACCP, GMP & MESTI Certification in Malaysia

 - Malaysian Good Agricultural Practices (MyGAP / GAP) Certification

 - NPRA(National Pharmaceutical Regulatory Agency) Product Registration Services

-How to Get MUI & BPJPH Halal Certification in Indonesia
+How to Get MUI & BPJPH Halal Certification in Indonesia and What is Halal?

 The most suitable phrase to describe the 'halal' definition is "Halal is an immense value".
 While halal certification originally arose as an option to protect customers by using Islamic teachings as its basis, halal is no longer restricted to religious duties among Muslims.
 It is rising not only as a strong market trend but also as an increasingly global phenomenon for both Muslims and non-Muslims.
 Not only does the 'halal' mark on a food ensure that Muslims can eat it, but it has now become a worldwide emblem of quality security and eating habits.

 This quality makes halal advantages not only connected to religious values, but also with the idea of dietary consistency, protection, sanitation, and non-contamination introduced in the manufacturing process, rendering the idea of halal more desirable to both Muslims and other religious adherents.
 In addition to the above-mentioned elements, the halal definition also involves ethical ideals of consumer culture, such as the upholding of concepts of sustainability, civic conscience, environmentalism, cultural justice, and animal rights, which enhance the popularity, desire, and request for halal-certified goods to a larger extent amongst non-Muslim citizens.